 By adopting certain lifestyle habits, you can help speed your recovery from prostate cancer.

 Radiation therapy and hormonal therapy can add to the fatigue you already feel from fighting cancer.
+Plan for rest periods during the day and ask for help at home when you need it.
 It is important to allow your body to rest.
-This will help your body have the strength to heal itself.

 Good nutrition is essential for health and well-being.
 To aid in your recovery, make sure you are getting all the nutrients that your body needs for healing.
 Try to increase your intake of fruits, vegetables , whole grains , and high-fiber foods .